 1.)
-Put 1 egg yolk and 1/2 tsp mustard into a clean, dry glass or metal bowl and whisk.
+Put 1 egg yolk and ½ teaspoon mustard into a clean, dry glass or metal bowl and whisk.

 4.)
-Now add 1 tbsp lemon juice and 1 tsp of apple cider vinegar plus pepper and salt.
+Now add 1 tablespoon lemon juice and 1 teaspoon of apple cider vinegar plus pepper and salt.

 5.)
 Slowly add the remaining oil while whisking.

 Coleslaw is all about a good dressing, be it mayo or my (sensational) yoghurt dressing.
 Therefore, I'd say that you can vary your veggies as you see fit, as long as you include either red or white cabbage or both.

 A quick word about the carrots.
 Some people like to avoid them as they're relatively high in carbs.

 I think the carrots taste great, plus they look lovely and colourful in the salad mix.
 If you left them out, you'd reduce your net carbs by 1 g to 3.6g per portion.

 So.
 If you're after an ultra-low carb keto coleslaw, make one with only cabbage and mayo.
 If you're fine with eating ¼ of a medium carrot, try my version.
 I'm sure you'll love it!

 Store in an airtight container in the fridge for up to 3 days.

 Tried this recipe?
 Give it a star rating below!